thirdweb-dev/react/etc/react.api.md

     error?: Error | undefined;
 }>];

-// Warning: (ae-forgotten-export) The symbol "ContractType" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "ContractForContractType" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "useContract" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)